SunilChauhan2/CODE-MARATHON/README.md

 # CODE-MARATHON
-This my repo of a 30 days code marathon i participated In.
+This is my repo of a 30 days code marathon.